Penghu: Ming dynasty

 In the 15th century, the Ming ordered the evacuation of the islands as part of their maritime ban.
 When these restrictions were removed in the late 16th century, legal fishing communities, most of which hailed from Tong'an County, were re-established on the islands.
-These fishermen worshiped at the Mazu Temple that gave Magong its name and themselves gave rise to the Portuguese and English name Pescadores.
+These fishermen worshiped at the Mazu Temple that gave Magong its name and themselves gave rise to the Portuguese name Pescadores.
 The Ming established a permanent military presence starting in 1597.

 At this time, the Dutch East India Company was trying to force China to open a port in Fujian to Dutch trade and expel the Portuguese from Macau.
 When the Dutch were defeated by the Portuguese at the Battle of Macau in 1622, they seized Penghu, built a fort there, and threatened raids on Chinese ports and shipping unless the Chinese allowed trading with them on Penghu and that China not trade with Manila.
 In response, the Chinese governor of Fujian demanded that the Dutch withdraw from Penghu to Taiwan, where the Chinese would permit them to engage in trade.
 The Dutch continued to raid the Fujian coast between October 1622 and January 1624 to force their demands, but were unsuccessful.
 In 1624, the new governor of Fujian sent a fleet of 40–50 warships with 5,000 troops to Penghu and expelled the Dutch, who moved to Fort Zeelandia on Taiwan.

 Qing dynasty

 For a period in the mid-17th century, Taiwan and the archipelago were ruled by the Kingdom of Tungning under the Zheng family, which was overthrown by the Qing dynasty in 1683 after the Battle of Penghu.
 Military personnel were stationed on Penghu afterwards.
-Penghu became a sub-prefecture of Taiwan Prefecture, Fujian Province, during the Qing period.
+Penghu became a sub-prefecture of Taiwan Prefecture, Fujian Province, in the Qing period.